Graveflo/GraveSettings/docs/source/examples/using_handlers.rst

 The word "handler" is used... a lot on this page.
 Uppercase "Handler" refers to an object that is an instance of :py:class:`~grave_settings.handlers.Handler`.
 Lowercase "handler" refers to a callable that is added to a Handler object.

+You might want to read the :doc:`API Reference on this topic</api_reference/handlers>` before looks at these examples.

 There are some situations where it is impractical, or I'll inaccurately say "impossible," to use inheritance to describe how a class should be converted to and from state objects.
 This is the main reason to use Handlers.
 Also, it can be easier to manage many instances of objects downstream from a parent object if the parent overrides a handler for them.

 Lets look at an example: